marklogic-community/corb2/README.md

 jasypt.password=passphrase

 ### Internal Properties
 URIS_BATCH_REF (This is not a user specified property.
-URIS-MODULE can optionally send this as batch reference which can be used by pre/post batch hooks)
+URIS-MODULE can optionally return an arbitrary string as a fist item in the sequence i.e. before the count and uris.
+PRE-BATCH-MODULE, XQUERY-MODULE or POST-BATCH-MODULE can refer/use to this string value by defining an external string variable with name URIS_BATCH_REF.
+As an example, batch ref can be a link/id of a document that manages the status of the batch job, where pre-batch module updates the status to start and post-batch module can set it to complete.
+This example can be used to track/manage errors in automated batch jobs)

 ### Usage
 #### Usage 1: